-- Why did you decide to let the property on Vrbo?
+- Why did you choose to list it on Vrbo?

 Make it Scannable

-In this example, the Vrbo host has broken up the text into sections, and has included a bullet point list of ‘things to do during your stay’.
-This means it is easy for guests to pick out key information that is important to them.
-The paragraphs are concise, and all of the key features that guests look for are listed.
+In this vacation rental description example, the Vrbo host has organized the text into sections and included a bullet-point list of activities, making it easy for guests to find pertinent information.
+The paragraphs are concise, and all essential features are listed.

-Consider the keywords that your guests will be using when searching for your property, and scatter these throughout your description, ensuring that it still sounds natural.
+Consider the keywords that your guests will be using when searching for your vacation rental property, and scatter these throughout your home listing description, ensuring that it still sounds natural.
 For example, if your short-term rental is a beachfront property on a popular surfing beach, you could include the following keywords:

 Include a Call to Action

-- ‘Cosy Wood Cabin in Mountains w/Hot Tub & Log Fire’
+- Cozy Wood Cabin in Mountains w/Hot Tub & Log Fire

-If you’re finding that your Vrbo listing isn’t performing as well as you’d like it to, consider the following:
+If you find that your Vrbo listing isn’t performing as desired, consider the following steps: